robincornett/scriptless-social-sharing/readme.txt

 = 3.0.0 =
 * added: SVG icons
 * added: buttons for Telegram and SMS
+* added: show buttons as icons only, icon + text, or text only
+* added: select default CSS style: table (old) or flexbox (new, now default)
+* added: a block!
 * added: Finnish translation, props Hannu Jaatinen of Jargon Oy
+* changed: icon only buttons use screen-reader-text class for label
+* changed: shortcodes/blocks can now use any button, not just those selected in settings
 * updated: Font Awesome is now 5.8.1 when using the webfont
 * removed: Google+
 * removed: media uploader no longer shows only images attached to the current post